Abbeville Public Utilities: Your Hometown Electric Company

 Since 1905, Abbeville Public Utilities has taken pride in providing a reliable source of electricity to the residents of Abbeville.
 Some important information about our system is provided below.

-We provide electricity to approximately 3,600 residential and commercial customers.
+- We provide electricity to approximately 3,400 customers.

 Abbeville is one of very few small cities to own it's own generation facilities.
 The City owns and operates a hydro generation plant located at Lake Secession.
 The hydro plant, in operation since 1941, at one time provided most of the power used by the City electric system.
 However, as electrical loads increased through the years, more power had to be purchased from other sources.
 Today, the hydro plant is used primarily as a peaking facility to reduce our purchased power costs during periods of high demand.